3 Ways You Can Live Intentionally Every Day

 Let your days stretch out into a portrait of this love, as an embodiment of it, reflecting what is true.
 Keep looking upward to God, and at the end of your life you’ll see the arch of its expanse, moving upwards still, until finally you breathe your last and your time here ends too with uplift.

-Recommended: You Are What You Love: The Spiritual Power of Habit
+You Are What You Love: The Spiritual Power of Habit by James K. A. Smith

 This page may contain affiliate links through which Beautiful Christian Life may receive a commission to help cover its operating costs.